Phylogenetics-Brown-BIOL1425/siphonophore16s/readme.md

 Open `~/repos/siphonophore16s/readme.md` in your text editor, and answer the following questions (just add your answer on a lone below the question):

 #### Which clade has the longest branches?
+Hippopodidae

 #### How strong is the bootstrap support for the placement of Sphaeronectes?
 Where is it placed?
+Bootstrap value of 70.
+Placed as sister group to the Diphyid-Abylid clade.

 #### Bonus: What are the various placements of Clausophyid_sp (hint: you'll need to look in `RAxML_bootstrap.boot100`)